dagger/dagger/docs/current/guides/252029-load-images-local-docker-engine.md

 ## Approach 2: Use a local registry server

 :::danger
-This approach is not recommended and is included only for documentation completeness.
+This approach is significantly more complex than the previous one and is therefore not recommended.
+It is included only for documentation completeness.
 :::

 :::danger